This course requires basic understanding of common air pollutants, air emissions management, statistics, and impact assessment.

 - Learn about the fundamentals of air pollution control equipment and selection.

 - Learn how to interpret permit conditions for air emissions, including the importance of standard conditions.

-- Basics of dispersion modeling, understand limitations, and advantages of modeling.
+- Basics of dispersion modelling, understand limitations, and advantages of modelling.

 Head, Air Quality Section, BC Ministry of Environment

 Dr. Saraswat works as the Head of Air Quality Section (Assessments) at the BC Ministry of Environment and an Adjunct Professor at the Institute for Resources, Environment, and Sustainability.
 In his current role at the Ministry of Environment, Arvind leads the section responsible for the review of air discharge applications under the Environmental Management Act (EMA) and the Environmental Assessment Act (EAA), and is also a statutory decision maker under EMA.
 Arvind’s team is responsible for making recommendations on permitting of air discharges, publishing regional air quality reports, leading airshed planning activities, and issuing air quality advisories.
 In his previous role as the Head of Environmental Management Section (Omineca-Peace), Arvind led regional permitting and compliance activities for oil and gas, forest, and municipal sectors.
 Arvind is a professional engineer with a bachelor’s degree in civil engineering from the Indian Institute of Technology Delhi, India, and a PhD in Resource Management and Environmental Studies from the University of British Columbia, Vancouver.

 Arvind’s research interests include modelling small-area variations in concentrations of urban air pollutants, development of novel methods for estimating population exposure, and air quality impact assessment for major industrial sources.
 Arvind has published his research in important scientific journals like Environmental Science and Technology and Transportation Research Part-F.